Posted by Bill Brink on Dec 16th 2025

 What Is English Breakfast Tea?

-English Breakfast Tea is a traditional black tea blend known for its full body, rich color, and strong flavor.
-Instead of coming from a single place, it mixes leaves from various regions, including Assam (India), Ceylon (Sri Lanka), and Kenya.
-This blend creates a balanced, robust cup that pairs well with milk and sweeteners.
+English Breakfast Tea is a traditional black tea blend known for its full body, rich color, and strong, satisfying flavor.
+It is a timeless morning cup that pairs beautifully with milk, sweeteners, and hearty breakfast foods.

-A Brief History Of English Breakfast Tea
+A Brief History of English Breakfast Tea

 Flavor Profile